UkoeHB/bevy_simplenet/README.md

     TestConnectMsg(String::from("hello"))
 );
 ```

+Note that the `server_url` can be transmitted alongside the token for convenience.
+This way clients only need to know the auth token endpoint, and you can provision backend servers as needed.

 When the token expires, `bevy_simplenet` clients will stop automatically reconnecting on network error and instead shut down and emit `ClientEvent::Report(ClientReport::IsDead(_))`.
 You can request a new auth token and set up a new client in that event.